dovecot/documentation/source/configuration_manual/fts/dovecot.rst

 See :ref:`plugin-fts-dovecot` for setting information.

-The :ref:`plugin-fts-dovecot-setting-fts_dovecot_fs` setting defines the location for the fts indexes.
+The :dovecot_plugin:ref:`fts_dovecot_fs` setting defines the location for the fts indexes.

 See :ref:`plugin-fts` for generic FTS settings.